Mitchell-Gerrard/colatz_visual/README.md

 # colatz_visual
-This is some code to visulise the colatz conjecture
+This is some code to visulise the colatz conjecture using plotly